omnifaces/oyena/README.md

 # OmniFaces Oyena

-OmniFaces Oyena delivers you with several modules that you can use with to write your applications.
+OmniFaces Oyena delivers you with add-on modules that you can use with your Jakarta Faces applications.

 See the list below for the modules that are available.